Cosmetic Surgery Prices in Melbourne, Victoria

 - no supply of recommended post-op garments.

-- Rapid Recovery pack or healing and recovery aids not provided.
+- Recovery pack or healing and recovery aids not provided.

 - no scar management.

-- Remember, a cosmetic surgeon is not equal to a Specialist Plastic Surgeon in terms of accreditation, formal training, Medical Board and AHPRA recognition and surgical examinations.
+- Remember, a cosmetic surgeon is different to a Specialist Plastic Surgeon in terms of accreditation, formal training, Medical Board and AHPRA (Australian Health Practitioner Regulation Agency) recognition and surgical examinations.

 - May or may not – involve operating in a fully-accredited Australia Private Hospital.

-- If not in a hospital, may use a high-tech surgical facility that meets accreditation.
+- If not in a hospital, may use a surgical facility that meets accreditation.

-- Might or might not involve a highly experienced Specialist Plastic Surgeon.
+- Might or might not involve an experienced Specialist Plastic Surgeon.

-- Check education and AHPRA registration, RACS accreditation and memberships.
+- Check education and AHPRA (Australian Health Practitioner Regulation Agency) registration, Royal Australasian College of Surgeons (RACS) accreditation and memberships.

 - Also, check how many operations they have performed.